-- 15. Prior to beginning each shift, the assigned Department member shall perform an inspection to ensure that the Body-Worn Camera is performing in accordance with the manufacturer's recommendations.
-If problems are encountered with any component of the system, the BWC equipment shall not be used. - At the start of each shift, any member assigned to a District, Division and or Unit that has been provided with body worn cameras shall wear and use the BWC, as directed within this Chapter, while in a uniform or plainclothes capacity.
+- 15. Prior to beginning each shift, the assigned Department member shall perform an inspection to ensure that the Body-Worn Camera is performing in accordance with departmental training.
+If problems are encountered with any component of the system, the malfunctioning BWC equipment shall not be used. - 16.
+Members shall immediately report malfunctioning BWC systems to their immediate supervisor.
+After reporting a malfunctioning BWC to his/her immediate supervisor, the member and supervisor shall make a reasonable effort to secure a functioning and charged BWC prior to the member resuming service.
+If no BWC can be obtained, the supervisor shall make specific note of that fact in his/her daily report. - 17.
+At the start of each shift, any member assigned to a District, Division and or Unit that has been provided with body worn cameras shall wear and use the BWC, as directed within this Chapter, while in a uniform or plainclothes capacity.
 Officers shall wear a BWC while working in a proactive capacity, including but not limited to: traffic checkpoints, directed patrols, and/or traffic enforcement overtime shifts.
-Members assigned a BWC shall ensure they have adequate recording media for the entire duty assignment and shall test the equipment prior to use according to manufacturer guidelines and testing procedures.
+Members assigned a BWC shall test the equipment prior to use according to departmental training guidelines and testing procedures.
 Members shall immediately report malfunctioning BWC systems to their immediate supervisor.

-- 17. Inspection, general care and maintenance of a BWC shall be the responsibility of the authorized Department member who has been issued this equipment.
-BWC equipment shall be operated in accordance with the manufacturer's recommended guidelines, department training and associated department policies. - 18.
+- 18. Inspection, general care and maintenance of a BWC shall be the responsibility of the authorized Department member who has been issued this equipment.
+BWC equipment shall be operated in accordance with the manufacturer's recommended guidelines, department training and associated department policies. - 19.
 Malfunctions, damage, loss or theft of BWC equipment shall be reported immediately by the assigned Department member to an immediate supervisor.
 The department member's immediate supervisor shall be responsible for providing written notice to the District/Division System Administrator documenting the suspected cause of equipment failure or corrective action initiated related to possible misuse.
-All lost or stolen BWC's shall be documented in an incident report.
-(Refer to Policy/PR 700, Department Owned and Personal Property). - 19.
-Body-worn cameras, when worn by District Patrol Officers, shall be worn in the center mass of the officer's chest.
-Mounting options for SOD personnel shall provide for a frontal view in accordance with uniform specifications (i.e., helmets or other protective gear). - 20.
+All lost or stolen BWC's or accessories shall be documented in an incident report.
+(Refer to Policy/PR 700, Department Owned and Personal Property). - 20.
+Body-worn cameras, when worn by District Patrol Officers, shall be worn at chest height, pointing in front of the officer and horizontal to the ground.
+Mounting options for SOD personnel shall provide for a frontal view in accordance with uniform specifications (i.e., helmets or other protective gear). - 21.
 Department members issued a BWC shall place the device in the Event Record Mode as soon as practical at the onset of a given situation.
-Once in the Event Record Mode, Department members shall continue to record until the completion of the event, or until they have left the scene (this includes recording of statements).
-Additional arriving units to a scene shall place their BWCs in the Event Record Mode as soon as practical (if so equipped), and continue to record until the completion of the event, or they have left the scene (this includes recording of statements). - 21.
+Once in the Event Record Mode, Department members shall continue to record until the completion of the event, or until they have left the scene.
+Additional arriving units to a scene shall place their BWCs in the Event Record Mode as soon as practical (if so equipped), and continue to record until the completion of the event, or they have left the scene. - 22.
 When the BWC is used in an investigative or law enforcement contact, this fact will be documented on any citation, summons, and/or report prepared.
 Whenever a Department member obtains a video statement, the fact the statement was recorded will be listed in the Incident Report.
-A video statement is not a replacement for a written or tape recorded statement. - 22.
+Officers shall not use the BWC to circumvent the requirements of Chapter 42.11 Custodial Interrogations. - 23.
 Whenever a Department member believes that a recorded event may lead to a citizen complaint, he/she shall bring the recording to the attention of his/her immediate supervisor as soon as possible.